matthieugomez/benchmark-stata-r/README.md

 ## Session Info

-The machine used for this benchmark has a 2.9GHz i5 processor (4 cores),
+The machine used for this benchmark has a 2.9GHz i5 processor (4 cores) and a SSD disk.

 The Stata version is Stata 13 MP.
 The R session info is